marc-st/personal-blog/static/media/january-books.2c1b18db.md

 I have noticed a few things from reading the books of Buddhist teachers like Haemin Sunim and Thich Nhat Hanh: They really cut the bullshit.

 It is a breathe of fresh-air.
 Life need not be difficult.

-Since reading books similar to this, as well as exploring meditation; life has become beautiful, and simple.